douglashill/KeyboardKit/README.md

 ## Credits

-KeyboardKit is a project from [Douglas Hill](https://douglashill.co/) with the kind help of [contributors](https://github.com/douglashill/KeyboardKit/graphs/contributors).
+KeyboardKit is a project from [Douglas Hill](https://douglashill.co/) with the generous help of [contributors](https://github.com/douglashill/KeyboardKit/graphs/contributors).
 Some concepts were originally developed for [PSPDFKit](https://pspdfkit.com/) and reimplemented in Swift for KeyboardKit.
 I use KeyboardKit in my [reading app](https://douglashill.co/reading-app/).

 ## Contributing